MLukman/SecurityHelperBundle/README.md

     protected ?int $id = null;

     /**
-     * You might want to override this method to handle the scenario where a user is already logged in
+     * You might want to override this method to handle the scenario where a user who is already logged in
      * proceeds to login with a different method and/or credentials.
-Applicable forlogin using OAuth only.
+Applicable for login using OAuth only.
      * Example: make both user entities share the same profile or account */ public function merge(UserEntity $tobemerged)